 Successful energy efficiency management demands an accurate understanding of business processes and the applications and infrastructure used in your organization.
 This can be very comprehensive and hard to manage.
 Therefore, choosing your battles and carefully defining your scope and objectives is mandatory.

-The chosen approach is based on a holistic view and can contain many pre-defined building blocks that we have at Orange Business Services, including:
+The chosen approach is based on a holistic view and can contain many pre-defined building blocks that we have at Orange Business, including:

 - Digital Green Maturity Assessments to support the definition of scope and objectives